hemant237/Pizza-Sales-Analysis-Project/README.md

 ### **3. Approach**
 The analysis was conducted through a series of SQL queries to extract insights.
 Key steps included:

-  # 1.Total Orders: Retrieving the total number of orders placed.
+   1.Total Orders: Retrieving the total number of orders placed.

-  # 2.Revenue: Calculating the total revenue generated from pizza sales.
+   2.Revenue: Calculating the total revenue generated from pizza sales.

-  # 3.Product Insights:
+   3.Product Insights:
     *Identifying the highest-priced pizza.
     *Determining the most common pizza size ordered.
     *Listing the top 5 most ordered pizza types along with their quantities.

-## 4.Category Insights:
+   4.Category Insights:
     *Joining tables to find category-wise distribution of pizzas.
     *Determining the top 3 most ordered pizza types based on revenue for each pizza category.

-## 5.Temporal Trends:
+   5.Temporal Trends:
     *Grouping orders by hour of the day.
     *Calculating the average number of pizzas ordered per day.

-## 6.Revenue Contribution: Calculating the percentage contribution of each pizza type to total revenue.
+   6.Revenue Contribution: Calculating the percentage contribution of each pizza type to total revenue.

-## 7.Growth Analysis: Analyzing cumulative revenue generated over time.
+   7.Growth Analysis: Analyzing cumulative revenue generated over time.

-### 4. Key Insights:
+### **4.Key Insights:**

  ## Top Performers:
  * Identified the top 3 most-ordered pizza types based on revenue.
  * Listed the top 5 most popular pizzas by quantity.